-My husband and I love chimichurri sauce.
-We also love pasta and shrimp.
-Since we always say it would be great on just about anything, we decided to use it in this Chimichurri Shrimp Pasta dish and it is phenomenal.
+My husband and I L-O-V-E chimichurri sauce.
+My daughter loves the sauce but also pasta and shrimp.
+Since we always say Chimichurri Sauce would be great on just about anything, we decided to use it in this Chimichurri Shrimp Pasta dish – and it is phenomenal.

 The best part about chimichurri is that the sauce comes together quickly with the aid of my food processor.
 Chimichurri sauce recipes vary from family to family but for my chimichurri sauce, I use parsley, cilantro, fresh garlic, onion, salt, pepper, some red wine vinegar and extra virgin olive oil.
 Some people add oregano but I just don’t care for the flavor so I leave it out.
 To spice it up, we add red pepper flakes but we omit this for the kids who don’t like it spicy.